Homotopy properties of the complex of frames of a unitary space: Spaces with forms and associated posets and simplicial complexes

-Our main results are for finite dimensional unitary spaces or, equivalently, non-degenerate Hermitian forms in finite dimensional vector spaces.
+Our main results are for finite-dimensional unitary spaces or, equivalently, non-degenerate Hermitian forms in finite-dimensional vector spaces.
 Nevertheless, we will formulate each intermediate result in the generality which is allowed when following the proof in the Hermitian case.

 Many of our main objects will be posets or simplicial complexes.
 Indeed we will identify a poset $\P$ with the simplicial complex of all chains in $\P$ which is called the \textit{order complex} of $\P$.
-In particular, we can talk about the homology or homotopy of posets.
-In particular, we will talk about Cohen-Macaulay posets.
+In particular, we can talk about homology or homotopy of posets, and, hence, about the Cohen-Macaulay property.
 We refer to \cite{Bjo95} for the definition and a general introduction to combinatorial methods for studying the topology and homology of simplicial complexes and order complexes of posets.
-For a poset $\P$ and $p \in \P$ we will write $\P_{\leq p}$ for $\{ q\in \P\,|\,q \leq p\}$.
+For a poset $\P$ and $p \in \P$, we will write $\P_{\leq p}$ for $\{ q\in \P\,|\,q \leq p\}$.
 Analogously defined are $\P_{< p}$, $\P_{\geq p}$ and $\P_{> p}$.
 We also set $[p,p'] = \P_{\leq p'} \cap \P_{ \geq p}$ and $(p,p')= \P_{< p'} \cap \P_{ > p}$ for $p \leq p'$.
 For a simplicial complex $\K$ and a simplex $\sigma \in \K$ we write $\Lk_\K(\sigma)$ for the link of $\sigma$ in $\K$.
 For a number $m \geq 0$ we write $\K^m$ for the $m$-skeleton of $\K$ and $\K_m$ for the set of $(m-1)$-dimensional simplices in $\K$.
-For a poset $\P$ and a simplicial complex $\K$ we write $|\P|$ and $|\K|$ to denote the geometric realization of the order complex of $\P$ or of the simplicial complex $\K$.
+For a poset $\P$ and a simplicial complex $\K$ we write $|\P|$ and $|\K|$ to denote the geometric realization of the order complex of $\P$ and $\K$ respectively.
 Recall also that a simplicial complex is called pure if all its maximal faces have the same dimension.